millipedes/C-Netpbm-Function-Grapher/README.md

 - Make support for calculus functions (`der`/`int`) in the context free grammar.
 - Add support for vector fields.
 - 3d support (very bottom of the list).

+# Credits
+- Compilers: Principles, Techniques, & Tools Second Edition Aho, Lam, Sethi, Ullman.
+This book has been instrumental in my learning about interpreters, additionally I used one of their CFG's as a basic building block for the CFG used in this project.